20 Best Passive Income Ideas to Make Extra Money (2024)

-It used to be that almost anyone could monetize their YouTube channels.
-What this means is that you allow advertisers to place videos (ie, ads) at the start of your content.
+It used to be that almost anyone could monetize a YouTube channel.
+What this means is that you allow advertisers to place videos (i.e. ads) at the start of your content.
 When you get a certain number of views, you earn cash.

-There are hordes of people who make entire livings doing this.
-People filming makeup tutorials, travel guides, unboxing videos, anything you can think of, really.
+Popular topics include makeup tutorials, travel guides, unboxing videos, or anything you can think of, really.
 Because YouTube is such a popular platform, there are more than enough eyeballs to attract an audience to even the most obscure niche.

 So, which platform should you choose?

 Teachable and Udemy are two of many, but these are the most prevalent, and they’re both intuitive and user-friendly.
 With Teachable, you have more control over your pricing and the look and feel of your course, but you don’t get a built-in audience.
-Instead you have to do all the marketing yourself.
-Udemy has a built-in base of students, but you don’t have as much control and they take more of your revenue.
+Instead, you have to do all the marketing yourself.
+Udemy has a built-in base of students, but you don’t have as much control and it takes more of your revenue.

 - Create a course for free: All you need is an email address to get started.

 - Upload your content: Seamlessly upload videos, audio, presentations, images, and text.